 Preparing students for life beyond school

-This comprehensive approach to career development incorporates career information and counselling, learning pathways, vocational education and training options, school based traineeships and apprenticeships, Senior Education & Training (SET) planning and local business engagement.
+This comprehensive approach to career development incorporates career information and counselling, learning pathways, vocational education and training options, school-based traineeships and apprenticeships, Senior Education & Training (SET) planning and local business engagement.

-The College employs an experienced Careers and Guidance Officer who can support students and their parents as they navigate their way through this complex process.
+Peace Lutheran College employs an experienced Careers and Guidance Officer who can support students and their parents as they navigate their way through this complex process.
 Assisting with:

 - Individualised careers counselling